kirkbushell/eloquence/README.md

 * uuid

 The only difference between the two above, is that if you're using uuids, the slug will be generated previous to the save, based on the uuid field.
-With ids, which are generally auto-increment strategies - the slug has to be generated after the record has been saved - which results in a secondary save call to the database.
+With ids, which are generally auto-increase strategies - the slug has to be generated after the record has been saved - which results in a secondary save call to the database.

 That's it!
 Easy huh?